chandinisrimounika/custom-event-calendar-Frontend-Assignment/README.md

-# 📅 Custom Event Calendar Pro
+# 📅 Custom Event Calendar

 A professional event calendar application built with **React 18** and **TypeScript**, offering a dynamic, interactive interface for managing personal or professional schedules.
 Users can create, edit, delete, and manage recurring events with drag-and-drop rescheduling, responsive design, and theme support.